 Finding what you want could take time

-When shopping for reclaimed materials, you'll need to give yourself plenty of time to do some hunting.
+When shopping for reclaimed materials, give yourself plenty of time to do some hunting.
 Chances are you won't find all the doors or tile needed for a house remodeling in the first visit to the salvage store.

 "Like any secondhand industry, come with your measurements, come with some creativity and come with a truck.
 You might have to go back to find what you're looking for," says Leslie Kirkland, executive director of The Loading Dock, the Baltimore nonprofit reclaimed building supplies store.